 Up next: Part 2 of this review will cover Range and Charging, Part 3 will move onto the autonomy features of the Tesla and Part 4 the Controls and Interior.

-And if any of this inspires you to actually go and buy a Tesla, please help me offset the costs of running this site without adverts by using my referral code: that way we both get 1000 free miles of Supercharging: https://ts.la/richard94955
+If any of this inspires you to actually go and buy a Tesla, please help me offset the costs of running this site without adverts by using my referral code: that way we both get 1000 free miles of Supercharging: https://ts.la/richard94955